AnnaToi01/EC_genes_BI_Project_2022/README.md

 ## Searching for orthogroups containing EC1 gene family

 To find EC1 genes orthologs we used [Orthofinder tool v.2.5.4](https://github.com/davidemms/OrthoFinder).

-Before running orthofinder we devided species for several groups for faster working.
-The list of groups and species can be found in `Groups.csv`.
-Each group was put in separete folder.
+Before running orthofinder we devided species for several groups due to high memory usage and for faster computation.
+The list of groups and species can be found in [`Groups.csv`]().
+The amino acid sequences for each group were put in a folder `groups/i/`, where i corresponds to the number of the group.

-Script for running orthofinder for all groups is located in `./OrthoFinder_launch/` folder.
+Script for running orthofinder for all groups is located in [`./OrthoFinder_launch/`]() folder.

-Code for analisys Orthofinder output located in `./OrthoGroups_analysis/OrthoFinder_results_analysis.ipynb`.
+Code for analysis of OrthoFinder output is located in [`./OrthoGroups_analysis/OrthoFinder_results_analysis.ipynb`]().

 According to Orthofinder results EC1.1 and EC1.2 genes belong to one orthogroup.
-We extracted all genes that got in the same orthogroup with EC genes (191 gene) and took their protein and nucleotide sequences for further analysis.
+We extracted all genes that were in the same orthogroup with EC genes (201 genes) and examined their protein and nucleotide sequences, as well as annotations, for further analysis.

-File with protein sequences is `./OrthoGroups_analysis/conc_protein_seq.fa`
+File with protein sequences of EC genes of different species is [`./OrthoGroups_analysis/conc_protein_seq.fa`]().

 <a name="phylogen"></a>
 ## Alignment and phylogenetic analysis of these orthogroups